 In downtown Montreal, you can spend the day shopping, dining, and visiting some of the smaller more unique museums.
 Many of the museums have special exhibits and events in November and Montreal has some large annual events that provide even more good reasons for you to visit at this chilly time of year.

-- Santa Claus Parade: This is a very popular event attracting over 300,000 people to the Montreal's downtown.
-The parade, with over 20 impressive floats. proceeds along St-Catherine Street beginning at 11 am.
+- Santa Claus Parade: This is a very popular event attracting over 300,000 people to Montreal's downtown.
+The parade, with over 20 impressive floats. proceeds along St. Catherine Street beginning at 11 am.
 Children can meet Santa after the parade.